Santa Ana, California

 Rickenbackers

-Although downtown Santa Ana was the subject of a revitalization effort and it’s got lots of accoutrements, Downtown is generally a place you go, not a place you live.
+Although downtown Santa Ana was the subject of a revitalization effort and it’s got lots of accouterments, Downtown is generally a place you go, not a place you live.
 The upper-middle and middle-class subdivisions are set apart from the rest of Santa Ana.
 Santa Ana is not necessarily an inexpensive place to settle by any means.
-Up in the hills, behind gates one can also live in the Santa Ana zip code.
+Up in the hills, behind gates, one can also live in the Santa Ana zip code.

 Santa Ana is centrally located and a quick drive to beaches and John Wayne Airport.

 Shopping is diverse including South Coast Plaza (Costa Mesa) It is centrally located to the rest of Orange County, ten minutes from the beach, 2 hours from the mountains, 1 hour to LA, and 2 hours to San Diego.
 Also, the candy/produce/snack vans/trucks.
-And The MetroLink passes through providing train access to LA.
+The MetroLink passes through providing train access to LA.

 Downtown Santa Ana has gone through a major revitalization in recent years.
 Much of this is driven by an arts movement that has given the city a cool vibe.
 Combine that arts scene with growing restaurant and bar options and the downtown area offers increasing social and cultural options.
 Future growth is planned but the city continues to wrestle with a desire for Downtown development and a fear of gentrification that displaces the majority hispanic community.
 In the meantime most of Santa Ana has a more family-focused “suburban” lifestyle with gated neighborhoods and amenities focused on keeping kiddos and parents happy.